Injustice: Gods Among Us (comics): Ground Zero

-Ground Zero is told from Harley Quinn's perspective.
+Ground Zero retells the story of the video game from Harley Quinn's perspective.

 Injustice 2 (comics)

-The comics based on Injustice 2 take place before the events of the sequel game itself.
-The comics feature Batman's attempt to reform the society after the fall of the One Earth Regime, Ra's al Ghul's rise to power and his plans to save the world from ecological destruction, Hal Jordan's redemption after following Superman's Regime, and Gorilla Grodd ruling over Gorilla City.
+The comics based on Injustice 2 take place between the events of Injustice: Gods Among Us and Injustice 2.
+The comics feature Batman's attempt to reform the society after the fall of the One Earth Regime, Ra's al Ghul's rise to power and his plans to save the world from ecological destruction, Hal Jordan's redemption after following Superman's Regime, and Gorilla Grodd seizing control of Gorilla City.